 Published on May 20, 2020 by Morgan Black

-International law expert Paul Kuruk has been appointed as the Lucille Stewart Beeson Professor of Law.
+This year, international law expert Paul Kuruk was appointed as the Lucille Stewart Beeson Professor of Law.

 Kuruk joined the Cumberland faculty in 1995.
 He teaches commercial law courses and an array of international law courses, including International Law, International Business Transactions, and International Intellectual Property.